tmtsoftware/csw/docs/src/main/commons/logging_aggregator.md

 @@@

-### Filebeat watching TMT app logs and system generated logs
+## Setting up Filebeat to watch TMT app logs and system generated logs

 Once TMT applications generate log files under TMT_LOG_HOME, Filebeat needs to start watching them.
 In order for Filebeat to be aware of TMT_LOG_HOME, [filebeat.yml](https://github.com/tmtsoftware/csw/blob/master/scripts/logging_aggregator/prod/filebeat/modules/system/filebeat.yml) should be used to start Filebeat.

 All machines running TMT applications also need system generated logs to be watched by Filebeat so that it gets shipped to Logstash.
-This can be achieved by enabling [System module](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-module-system.html) in Filebeat and making Elasticsearch aware of receiving system logs (text based logs) to parse and index them.
+This can be achieved by enabling the [System module](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-module-system.html) in Filebeat and making Elasticsearch aware of receiving system logs (text based logs) to parse and index them.

-In order to achieve this follow the below given steps:
+In order to achieve this, follow the steps given below:

 * Run Elasticsearch using [elasticsearch.yml](https://github.com/tmtsoftware/csw/blob/master/scripts/logging_aggregator/prod/elasticsearch/elasticsearch.yml).
   Place `elasticsearch.yml` in <<Elasticsearch installation folder>>/config/ and execute `./bin/elasticsearch` (on Mac) or `bin/elasticsearch` (on Linux).